This topic discusses the use of dynamic variables in EventFlow applications.

 A dynamic variable's value is updated when a tuple is received on the linked input stream or when a tuple is emitted from the linked output stream.
-The scope of a dynamic variable is the containing module.
+The visibility of a dynamic variable is controlled with the following module annotation:

 The value stored in a dynamic variable is obtained from a value in a tuple enqueued to the application.
 This tuple can be one of the tuples submitted to the application for processing, or it can be a control tuple, submitted to the application for the sole purpose of changing the application's configuration.
 The distinguishing characteristic of a dynamic variable is that its value can change while the application runs.

 For example, your application might maintain a threshold value that is compared to a field value in each tuple processed.
 If the tuple field value is less than the threshold value, your application performs one set of operations.
 If the tuple field value is greater than or equal to the threshold value, your application performs a different set of operations.

 If you do not provide an updating expression, the initial value you supply for that dynamic variable is used at runtime.
 However, if you do not supply an expression or if your application has no reason to change the threshold value while it runs, there is no reason to create a dynamic variable, and you can hard-code the desired value into the application.
 But if you want to have the capability of changing the threshold value while the application runs, then use a dynamic variable.

 StreamBase infers the data type of dynamic variables based on the initial value, so use an explicit initial value.
 For example,